UWAMEGFisheries/BrookeGibbons.github.io/_pages/research.md

 ## Research to inform emerging management issues - shark depredation
 Shark depredation is a controversial issue locally and internationally.
 We initiated the first research programme in Australia into shark depredation in a recreational fishery.
 We also formed an advisory panel including the DBCA, DPIRD, WAFIC and RecFishWest, to supervise the development of this project, leading to the implementation of a science communication strategy that has resulted in balanced media coverage for the first publication.
 An MSc and PhD student on this project have so far received funding from the Jock Clough Marine Foundation, and both the Recreational Fishing Initiatives Fund for Western Australia and New South Wales and Parks Australia ($160K).

-## The role of media in marine management
-An important aspect of progressive leadership is the development of good communication strategies especially for controversial issues that interest many stakeholders.
-Social media provides a useful platform for science communication and our research group maintains a FaceBook page with 1,300+ followers which we use to publish media releases for new research programmes and publications.